melezhik/Audio-PortAudio/Documentation.md

 method version
 --------------

-    method version() returns Str
+    method version( --> Str )

 This returns the portaudio library version string that may be useful for diagnostic purposes.

 method initialize
 -----------------

-    method initialize() returns Bool
+    method initialize( --> Bool )

 This starts the portaudio service and will initialise all of the host API drivers found, which may (depending on the configuration,) cause the drivers to emit some output (typically ALSA and JACK will do this.)
 You probably don't need to call this yourself as it is called by the constructor, though may be necessary after `terminate` if you didn't actually end your program.
 If there was a problem initializing the library then an exception will be thrown.

 method terminate
 ----------------

-    method terminate() returns Int
+    method terminate( --> Int )

 This ends the portaudio and will shutdown all the backends, calling any methods except `initialise()` after this will give rise to an exception.

 method device-count
 -------------------

-    method device-count() returns Int
+    method device-count( --> Int )

 This returns the number of devices in the system.

 method device-info
 ------------------

-    method device-info(Int $device-number) returns DeviceInfo
+    method device-info(Int $device-number --> DeviceInfo )

 This returns the `Audio::PortAudio::DeviceInfo` object for the device `index` which is in the range 0 to `device-count` exclusive.
 If the device index is out of range or there is some other error an exception will be thrown.